 GIFs add liveliness and interactivity to your page, contributing to its better performance.
 But to avoid overloading the page, keep your GIFs short: they should not exceed 2 MB.

 Consider the example of this GIF from terraplanter’s page:

-The 1.8 MB GIF is informative, attractive and doesn’t overload the page at all.
+The 1.8 MB GIF is informative, attractive, and doesn’t overload the page.

-People are lazy creatures, who would rather look at visuals than read lengthy texts.
-In fact, research shows that content containing visuals performs much better than only the textual one.
+People are lazy creatures who would rather look at visuals than read lengthy texts.
+In fact, research shows that content containing visuals performs much better than only textual one.

-So our TCF Kickstarter/Indiegogo campaign tempalte states “when delivering your message to page visitors, try to provide maximum information with minimal text and lots of visuals”.We always tend to make the pages short, with descriptive headlines and self-explanatory visuals.
+So our TCF Kickstarter/Indiegogo campaign template states, “when delivering your message to page visitors, try to provide maximum information with minimal text and lots of visuals.”We always tend to make the pages short, with descriptive headlines and self-explanatory visuals.

 In fact, 90% of crowdfunding campaign pages face this problem: On many of them, you can notice that the titles are too close to the body text or pictures, which makes it hard to group the information in mind.